atcol/reactive-patterns/README.md

 # reactive-patterns
-A repo. of examples and demonstrations of the Reactive Patterns
+A repo. of resources and demonstrations of the Reactive Patterns.

 ## Resources